Sally Rodwell: Biography

 Rodwell was born in Dunedin in 1950 and spent her later childhood in Rotorua, attending Rotorua Intermediate School and Rotorua Girls’ High School.
 She graduated with an MA in English from the University of Auckland in 1970.
 Other education included a diploma in Russian language, and teaching English to Speakers of Other Languages (ESOL).
 While at university in Auckland Rodwell was Director of the University Arts Centre and Cultural Affairs Officer for the Students’ Association, she chaired the University Theatre Company, and she was also part of the Student Capping Week Revue in 1970 called Was 1969 Really Necessary?.
+In 1973 she taught English and drama at Selwyn College in Auckland.

 From 1988, she lived in Island Bay, Wellington, with Alan Brunton and their daughter Ruby.
 She was actively involved with community organisations and projects including Peace Movement Aotearoa, the Southern Environmental Association and the Island Bay Residents Association.
 Rodwell and Brunton rehearsed in Island Bay at the Island Bay Surf Club and also the historic building of Erskine College.
 In 1992, the Save Erskine College Trust (SECT) was established to save the building from demolition, with Brunton an original trustee.

 Following the sudden death of her husband and artistic partner Alan Brunton in 2002, Rodwell struggled with depression and ultimately chose to take her own life on 15 October 2006.
 A few months earlier she had collaborated on a radio documentary to help raise awareness about depression.